mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 This specification does not dictate how SDAM Monitoring connections are managed.
 SDAM specifies that “A monitor SHOULD NOT use the client's regular Connection pool”.
 Some possible solutions for this include:

--  Having each Endpoint representation in the driver create and manage a separate dedicated ``Connection`` for monitoring purposes
+-  Having each Endpoint representation in the driver create and manage a separate dedicated `Connection <#connection>`_ for monitoring purposes
 -  Having each Endpoint representation in the driver maintain a separate pool of maxPoolSize 1 for monitoring purposes.
--  Having each Pool maintain a dedicated ``Connection`` for monitoring purposes, with an API to expose that Connection.
+-  Having each Pool maintain a dedicated `Connection <#connection>`_ for monitoring purposes, with an API to expose that Connection.

 Advanced Pooling Behaviors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-This spec does not address any advanced pooling behaviors like predictive pooling, aggressive ``Connection`` creation, or handling high request volume.
+This spec does not address any advanced pooling behaviors like predictive pooling, aggressive `Connection <#connection>`_ creation, or handling high request volume.
 Future work may address this.

 Add support for OP_MSG exhaustAllowed
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Exhaust Cursors may require changes to how we close ``Connections`` in the future, specifically to add a way to close and remove from its pool a ``Connection`` which has unread exhaust messages.
+Exhaust Cursors may require changes to how we close `Connections <#connection>`_ in the future, specifically to add a way to close and remove from its pool a `Connection <#connection>`_ which has unread exhaust messages.

 Change log